dejardim/sisgesc/BUILD.md

 ## Prerequisites

-Before building Sisgest, make sure you have the following tools installed on your machine:
+Before building Sisgesc, make sure you have the following tools installed on your machine:

 - **Node.js** (Latest LTS version)
 - **NPM** or **Yarn** (for frontend dependencies)